jkzorz/SituSeq/README.md

 # Installation

-### The following downloads are required for all analyses
+### The following downloads are required for all analyses (Preprocessing, Stream1, and Stream2)

 **R:** Install the [R programming language](https://cran.rstudio.com/)